P-MCC/Image_Classification_With_PyTorch/README.md

 #### Image Classification With Pytorch

-This deep learning project focuses on classifying images of playing cards, utilizing the PyTorch library.
+This deep learning project focuses on classifying images of playing cards, utilizing the PyTorch framework.
 The chosen model architecture for this project is AlexNet (built from scratch, not using transfer learning).

 **Training Details** :